Tilapia is safe for dogs to eat. In fact, tilapia can be a healthy treat for your canine pal.

 Fish in general is an excellent source of lean protein for dogs.
 For many pups, the fattier meats bother their stomachs or contribute to weight gain, but with tilapia, you don’t have to worry.
 Clean, quality fish will help your dog grow up strong and capable and fuel their active lives.

 Tilapia is packed with healthy fatty acids, especially omega-3s.
 Omega-3s have anti-inflammatory properties and can support canine cardiovascular systems, joints, brains, skin, and fur.
-Fatty acids are a highly beneficial supplement that keep dogs running, playing, and looking great!
+Fatty acids are a highly beneficial supplement that keeps dogs running, playing, and looking great!

 Vitamin D and Folate